rostislav-nikitin/Plugin.BluetoothClassic/README.md

 Let's start from the `IBluetoothConnection` one.

 ### `IBluetoothConnection: IDisposable`
 Ypu can use it for the short-time transmit/recive transactions.
 Sometimes you need to get some small piece of data and close connection.
-For example you need get 5 bytes of the data each 30 minutes.
-You need to get it from temperature sensor connected to the MCU wich also connected to the bluetooth module.
+For example you need to get 5 bytes of the data each 30 minutes.
+You need to get it from the temperature sensor connected to the MCU wich also connected to the bluetooth module.
-In this case the IBluetoothConnection is your choice.
+In this case the `IBluetoothConnection` is a your choice.
-It's life-time usually a period of transmitting/reciving data and usually it wrapped into the `using(...){..}` statement to automaticlly dispose it after it's job done.
+It's life-time usually a period of the transmitting/reciving data and usually it is wrapped into the `using(...){..}` statement to automaticlly dispose it after it's job done.

 #### Members
 * `Task ConnectAsync()` to connect to the remote bluetooth device asynchronously
 * `Task TransmitAsync(Memory<byte> buffer, CancellationToken cancellationToken = default)` to transmit data to the remote bluetooth device asynchronously
 * `Task TransmitAsync(byte[] buffer, int offset, int count)` to transmit data to the remote bluetooth device asynchronously
 * `Task TransmitAsync(byte[] buffer, int offset, int count, CancellationToken cancellationToken)` to transmit data to the remote bluetooth device asynchronously
 * `bool DataAvailable { get; }` to check is any data available to recive
 * `Task<int> ReciveAsync(Memory<byte> buffer, CancellationToken cancellationToken = default)` to recive data from the remote bluetooth device asynchronously
-* `Task<int> ReciveAsync(byte[] buffer, int offset, int count)`
+* `Task<int> ReciveAsync(byte[] buffer, int offset, int count)` to recive data from the remote bluetooth device asynchronously
-* `Task<int> ReciveAsync(byte[] buffer, int offset, int count, CancellationToken cancellationToken)`
+* `Task<int> ReciveAsync(byte[] buffer, int offset, int count, CancellationToken cancellationToken)` to recive data from the remote bluetooth device asynchronously

 #### Example
 (From the examples/Retry example)